Azure/autorest.typescript/test/integration/generated/url2/README.md

-# UrlClient library for JavaScript
+# Url client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for UrlClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Url client.